brittpinder/ios-reference/other/concurrency/swift-concurrency/README.md

 }
 ```

-Tasks start running as soon as they are created - they do not need to be explicitly started - and carry on running until completion.
-When a task finishes, it returns a result which holds either a value or an error.
+> Note: Tasks start running as soon as they are created - they do not need to be explicitly started.

 <br/>

 ### Task Return Values

-As mentioned above, tasks can return values.
+It is possible for tasks to return values.
 To read the returned value of a task, you need to store a reference to the task and access its `value` property using `await`:

 ```swift
 let task = Task {